kustomzone/blockchain-1/BLOCKCHAIN.md

 5. Complexity = increase if more than 10 seconds have passed since the creation of the previous block, otherwise decrease
 6. Nonce = ""
-7. Hash = calculated from other block data
+7. Hash = calculated from block data

 ##### The decision process of the block
 To solve the block, it is necessary to find such a number (nonce)